Yotam85/insureai/README.md

-Django app to estimate property damage and insurance coverage.
+a Django app to estimate property damage and insurance coverage from images or videos.